 (RGS 1945-1949)

-Executive chairman of the P&O Steam Navigation Company 1983-2005 and now Life President of P&O Princess Cruises.
-Joint Founder and current Chairman of Motability.
-Chairman of the National Maritime Museum.
-Chairman of the Governors of The Royal Ballet School 1983-1999.
-Chairman of the Young Vic Company 1975-1983.
-President of the General Council of British Shipping 1990-1991.
-President of the European Community Shipowners’ Associations 1992-1994.
-Knighted in 1985 for public services and services to industry.
-Created a life peer in December 1990.
-Awarded Knight Grand Cross of the Royal Victorian Order (GCVO) in 2002.
-He holds an honorary commission of Vice Admiral in the Royal Naval Reserve.
+Sir John Smith is a distinguished British businessman and philanthropist, with a notable career spanning various sectors.
+He served as Executive Chairman of the P&O Steam Navigation Company from 1983 to 2005 and is now Life President of P&O Princess Cruises.
+A joint founder and current Chairman of Motability, he has also held influential leadership roles, including Chairman of the National Maritime Museum and the Governors of The Royal Ballet School.
+From 1975 to 1983, he was Chairman of the Young Vic Company.
+He served as President of the General Council of British Shipping (1990–1991) and the European Community Shipowners’ Associations (1992–1994).
+Knighted in 1985 for public service and industry contributions, John was made a life peer in 1990 and awarded the Knight Grand Cross of the Royal Victorian Order (GCVO) in 2002.
+He holds an honorary Vice Admiral commission in the Royal Naval Reserve.

 |